mjbuckley/city-weather-match/notes.md

 - Notes on sizes: Regular/mini ipad logical resolution is 768 in portrait mode. iphone logical resolution is 414/375/320 for plus/s/se in portrait mode.
 Upper 300 low 400 seems pretty common across all brands (rarely above 480, most below) for cell.
 768-800 seems pretty popular for tablets.

+### CSS

+- Although I have a separate css file for each component, this is mostly a stylistic issue, not something like true css modules.
+That is to say all css eventually gets added to the same global css file without any special namespacing being done to the individual files.
+So, be sure that css is always properly specific (I'm generally prefixing the component name to styled class names).
+Also, the order that the css gets combined cannot be depended on, so don't depend on order (order importance within the same file is fine).

 ### Colors

 - I went to Google's Material Design color picking site and picked a set of colors.
 I don't know if either of these were used exactly, but these are two selections that were a starting point for my color choices: https://material.io/color/#!/?view.left=0&view.right=0&primary.color=039BE5&secondary.color=9e9e9e